starship/starship/docs/zh-CN/config/README.md

 ## Julia

-The `julia` module shows the currently installed version of Julia. 此组件将在符合以下任意条件之一时显示：
+The `julia` module shows the currently installed version of Julia.
+By default the module will be shown if any of the following conditions are met:

 - The current directory contains a `Project.toml` file
 - The current directory contains a `Manifest.toml` file